 - onion, diced

-- unsweetened plant milk (soy, rice, or almond milk), water, vegetable broth, or a combination
+- unsweetened plant milk (soy, rice, or almond milk), water, homemade vegetable broth or store-bought, or a combination

 - kosher salt

 - fresh chopped tomato or canned tomatoes